 In doing this they are preserving the culture of Andros by keeping the villages connected, breathing new life into them, as well as supporting the local citizens through sustainable tourism.

-As we visit Andros on our self-guided and walking tours, this was an ideal winner with their ethos very close to our own.
+As we visit Andros on our walking tours, this was an ideal winner with their ethos very close to our own.
 The great thing about this project is that anyone visiting the island can contribute to the work and help maintain the paths as they walk them.
 The money will go towards buying more equipment for path and gate maintenance, as well as signage for routes.

 RUNNER-UP: CPAAC Zou